 Working in PR is 99% communication, and the majority of my day is spent on email: communicating with authors and publishers about their books, pitching stories to media, getting materials (i.e., excerpts and photos) over to editors and producers for booked pieces, and reassuring authors that yes, people are interested in their book and all their hard work is about to pay off.

-I try to pitch media in the morning as much as possible, then I can spend the “quieter” times in the afternoon writing press materials and building my media contact lists for each book.
-I spend a fair amount of time on the phone with my authors.
+I try to pitch media in the morning as much as possible, then I can spend the quieter times in the afternoon writing press materials and building my media contact lists for each book.
+A fair amount of time is spent on the phone with my authors.

 I work from home and can work from anywhere, though it’s hard to be off the grid in this job, since so much of it is on deadline.
 Despite working months in advance, there is always a rush of last-minute requests from a media outlet the day before an interview or a story goes to print.